tslocum/TinyIB/README.md

     - If other files were updated, and you have made changes yourself:
       - Visit [GitHub](https://github.com/tslocum/TinyIB) and review the changes made in the update.
       - Ensure the update does not interfere with your changes.
+ 3. Visit [GitHub](https://github.com/tslocum/TinyIB/wiki/NewSQLStructure) and check for new SQL queries which may be required to complete the update.

 Migrating
 ------------